ShariqNauman/google_playstore_eda/README.md

 4. **Category-wise App Count**: Identifying the most popular categories.
 5. **Impact of App Size on Installs**: Evaluating whether app size influences download counts.
 6. **Trends in Content Ratings**: Analyzing age-group-based distribution of apps.
+7. **Machine Learning Model for Rating Prediction**:
+   - Implemented a regression model using Scikit-learn to predict app ratings based on features like reviews, size, and category.
+   - Evaluated model performance using metrics such as **Mean Squared Error (MSE)** and **R-squared score**.
+   - Explored feature importance to understand key factors influencing ratings.

 ## 📷 Visualizations
 Several insightful visualizations are included in this project, such as: